 Sociedad Española de la Fertilidad (SEF).
 Fecundación in vitro o microinyección espermática (FIV/ICSI), y criopreservación de embriones.
 Documento informativo.

-FAQs from users: 'What factors influence the success rate of IVF-ICSI?', 'What are the success rates of ICSI?
-What about IVF?', 'In which cases is ICSI used automatically?', 'What are the advantages and disadvantages of ICSI over IVF?', 'Does ICSI increase chances of twins?', 'What are the success rates of ICSI the first time?', 'What are the ICSI success rates with male factor?', 'What are the ICSI success rates with PCOS?' and 'What is the IVF/ICSI success rate with PGD?'.
+FAQs from users: 'What factors influence the success rate of IVF-ICSI?', 'What is the IVF/ICSI success rate with PGD?', 'What are the success rates of ICSI the first time?', 'Does ICSI increase chances of twins?', 'What are the ICSI success rates with azoospermia?', 'What are the ICSI success rates with PCOS?' and 'How successful is ICSI in an oocyte donation treatment?'.